 After completing the form, you will be redirected to the project settings page.
 You can modify all of the configured settings with the exception of the "Identifier", which cannot be changed after the creation of the project.

 Depending on which modules were selected when creating the project, the number of tabs will vary.
-Each of the tabs provides features for managing one aspect of our project.
+Each tab provides features for managing one aspect of the project.
 For example, the "Members" tab lets you add users to a project.